 -Shannon A., U.S. Air Force Spouse, Fort Meade, MD

-I would like to nominate John Pratt for ACP mentor of the month.
-John provided me with the guidance and focus needed for me to transition straight from the military to investment banking at Goldman Sachs.
-I started speaking with John in October 2021, where I laid out my general reasons for wanting to get into the profession.
-He pushed me hard to network and gave me access to his extensive experience in banking.
-Throughout my recruiting process, he guided me to direct my energy toward the right things.
 I was on active duty in the Marines while studying for my MBA, so effective use of my time was critical.
 I would bounce ideas off of him and he would tell me what to do, and perhaps more importantly, what not to do.
 I remember him telling me to heavily prioritize networking in March and April 2022 – which I did – and to my great surprise I had an offer in May.
 I don’t think he was surprised.
 I have continued to reach out to him after I got the role for life advice, and I will stay in touch for a long time as I develop in my new career.
+Thank you John for everything – you changed my life.

 -Amis M., U.S. Marine Corps, Wisconsin